JorgeCerda1401/Kali_Page/readme.txt

-This is the page for computer networks project
+This is the page for computer networks project and the purpose for this page is to be hack